lab-antwerp-1/hyf-group3/planning/development-strategy.md

 - add font-family `Zen Kurenaido`
 - add contact form `contact me`

-> "as a volunteer, i want to know how I can help promote the hyf program"
+> "as alumni, i want to know how I can help promote the hyf program"

 Interface: